Frequently Asked Questions (FAQs)

 RES also believes that our renewable energy schemes should also provide meaningful benefits locally and we are inviting input from the local communities on their priority aims and projects in their area which the project may be able to support.

-1. In keeping with our commitment to deliver meaningful benefits to the local area, RES were pleased to support the Pyworthy Village Hall with the installation of solar panels.
+- In keeping with our commitment to deliver meaningful benefits to the local area, RES were pleased to support the Pyworthy Village Hall with the installation of solar panels.
 In response to the cost-of-living crisis, the Pyworthy Village Hall management committee are attempting to create a warm hub in the village hall to provide a warm, safe community space for people living in a hard to heat home, if they are isolated or if they are worried about their energy bills.
 Due to the hall’s age and style of heating, it was not financially viable to provide the warm hub.

 RES provided a donation of £15,000 and a further commitment to match-fund any money raised locally up to £7,500.00.
 The community duly delivered raising over £7,500 through a range of different events including coffee mornings, bingo and film evenings.
 These events not just raised necessary funds for the warm hub initiative but also promoted community cohesion.

-2. RES has partnered with the University of the Highlands and Islands (UHI) to support a minimum of 60 students through their Student Development Fund.
+The solar panels were installed early in 2024, along with an associated battery system to store any excess generation. - RES has partnered with the University of the Highlands and Islands (UHI) to support a minimum of 60 students through their Student Development Fund.
 Created with the aim of helping UHI’s students to further their personal development, the fund empowers them to gain new skills, raising their aspirations, whilst also helping to build their confidence.
 It does this by providing financial support to students to overcome barriers to participate in learning opportunities and extra-curricular activities.
 RES has pledged a total of £60,000 to UHI’s Student Development Fund over the course of the next three years, providing the students of UHI with the best possible opportunity to maximise their talents and future careers.

 As the renewables industry continues to grow, particularly in the Highlands and Islands, the industry will require talented individuals with transferrable skills, from a variety of diverse backgrounds to enter the workforce.
 The growing industry will also support the wider regional economy and the jobs associated with it.
 The Student Development Fund, supported by RES, will therefore be open to all UHI students, studying any course, across all its campuses.

 The UHI Student Development Fund has been enabling UHI’s unique student body to build new skills and expand their horizons since 2009.
 To date, it has helped over 650 students.
 The fund allows students to apply for awards (up to a value of £1,000) for support with specific aspects of their studies, which they would otherwise be unable to participate in or would struggle to access.
-It helps talented students overcome financial barriers to participate in learning opportunities and extra-curricular activities that support their development, increase their confidence, and raise their aspirations.
+It helps talented students overcome financial barriers to participate in learning opportunities and extra-curricular activities that support their development, increase their confidence, and raise their aspirations. - RES funded a local apprentice at Edward Mackay Contractor for up to four years.
+The apprenticeship is providing a young person from the local area with the opportunity to build valuable knowledge and skills on the job whilst also working towards an HNC qualification in civil engineering.

 What happens when the solar farm reaches the end of its operational lifetime (40 years)?